Trade secrets, confidentiality, and covenants not to compete

 A trade secret is any piece of business information with economic value that has been kept confidential.

-4. The value of the information to the company and to its competitors;
+The value of the information to the company and its competitors;

-5. The amount of effort or money expended by the appellee in developing the information; and
+The amount of effort or money expended by the appellee in developing the information and

 There is no certificate or registration number assigned to a trade secret.
 The protection requires that a judge establish it.
-These are very difficult to establish and require a complex review of the above factors, the most important of which is the steps taken to ensure the secrecy of the information.
-For this reason, many employers require employees to sign Confidentiality Agreements.
+Many employers require employees to sign Confidentiality Agreements.

 Why protect your trade secrets?